Monitoring a Database Instance

 -

-This feature is only available to the members with Edit role.
-For more information about member roles, see the following.
+This function can be used by only the members with the Edit role.
+For more information about the member roles, see the following.

 -